José R. Rodríguez: Political career

 In 2010, Rodríguez won the Democratic primary election with 69 percent of ballots cast.
 He won 60 percent of the vote in the general election for the seat vacated by the retiring Senator Eliot Shapleigh.
 In the next election in 2012, Rodríguez won 100 percent of the primary vote and in the general election held on November 2, he defeated Republican candidate Dan Chavez with 50,460 (60.2 percent) of the vote to Chavez's 33,303 (39.8 percent).

-Rodríguez is an active legislator; in his freshman term, he proposed over 40 bills relating to education, health care, economic development, renewable energy, public safety and the courts, ethics and government transparency, and the military.
+Rodríguez was an active legislator; in his freshman term, he proposed over 40 bills relating to education, health care, economic development, renewable energy, public safety and the courts, ethics and government transparency, and the military.
 For this effort, the online publication Capitol Inside awarded him the title of "Freshman MVP."
-Other awards include "Legislative Hero" by Texas Access to Justice Foundation; "Best of Senate" by the Combined Law Enforcement Association of Texas; and "Advocate of theYear, Elected Official" by Texas Association for Education of Young Children.
+Other awards include "Legislative Hero" by Texas Access to Justice Foundation; "Best of Senate" by the Combined Law Enforcement Association of Texas; and "Advocate of the Year, Elected Official" by Texas Association for Education of Young Children.
 In his second term, Rodríguez proposed 50 bills and two concurrent resolutions.

-Rodriguez serves on several Senate committees: Agriculture (Vice-Chair), Natural Resources & Economic Development, Transportation, and Water & Rural Affairs.
+Rodriguez served on several Senate committees: Agriculture (Vice-Chair), Natural Resources & Economic Development, Transportation, and Water & Rural Affairs.
 He announced his intention to retire and not seek reelection in 2020.